NameFILIP/broadway-lottery/README.md

 ## Overview

-The project was created to help signing up for Broadway musicals' lotteries to get affordable tickets.
+The project was created to automate signing up for Broadway musicals' lotteries to get affordable tickets.
 Currently, it works for lotteries on the [Broadway Direct](https://lottery.broadwaydirect.com/) website.
 The list of musicals is defined in the [source code](/e2e/broadway-direct.spec.ts#L14).
 You can edit that list directly on the GitHub website.
 The results of the lottery drawings are sent out via email (frequently at 3 p.m., but not always).
 Enjoy the shows and please use this automation responsibly.
 Reselling these tickets is not allowed.

 ## How to use it